danboe90/CCTVPi_Network/README.md

 The here presented implementation contains some of the methods already implemented.
 However, the rest of the functionality has been implemented on my very own.

+The entire network consists of nodes.
+Each node is represented as a Raspberry Pi 2 (or later) running one of the node-applications.
+The designed protocoll is capable of covering one network consisting of:
+- max.
+1 control-node
+- min.
+1 display-node
+- min.
+1 camera-node
+- min.
+1 authentication-node

 ## Content
 This repository will contain:
 - [x] Folder ctrl containing the QT project for a control-node
 - [ ] Folder auth containing the QT project for an authentication-node
 - [ ] Folder disp containing the QT project for an display-node
 - [ ] Folder cam containing the QT project for a camera-node

+For more information about the nodes, please visit the corresponding folders

 ## Licence
 Copyright (c) 2017 Daniel B.